Security Principles and Compliance Specifics Governing tiCrypt

 - Public Key Signing and Chain of Trust: All public keys are digitally signed to ensure authenticity.

-- Crowd Security: The client remembers fingerprints of public keys to prevent user impersonation.
+- Crowd Security: The client remembers the fingerprints of public keys to prevent user impersonation.

 - Key Escrow: Advanced key recovery mechanism based on multi-party authentication.